recovery—that is, recovery of data changes made since a

 (taken by issuing

-To perform point-in-time recovery of MySQL Cluster, it is necessary to follow the steps shown here:
+To perform point-in-time recovery of NDB Cluster, it is necessary to follow the steps shown here:

 This backup should be updated regularly—perhaps even hourly—depending on your needs.